OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 - Averages of measured values with low power mode

 ### More information
 - About sensor and sensor assembly on the site (will be added 10.
-4. 2022): <a href="https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22" target="_blank">https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22</a>
+4. 2022): <a href="https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22" target="_blank"  rel="noopener noreferrer">https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22</a>
 - About Adafruit Feather 32u4 LoRa Radio setup on the site: <a href="https://lora.vsb.cz/index.php/adafruit-feather-32u4/" target="_blank">https://lora.vsb.cz/index.php/adafruit-feather-32u4/</a>

 ## Reference